Follow us on Social Media:

 Personally, I don’t masturbate.
 The Holy Spirit pruned it from me long ago as part of my particular process of sanctification.
 That’s my example.
 How, when, and why the Lord deals with other people on the issue is between them and their Creator.
 I don’t care to know the details because it’s a TMI matter of the first order.
 This doesn’t mean, of course, that they can’t talk to a spiritual mentor about it if they feel the need to do so, just be sure that he/she is actually spiritual and not a gossip (Matthew 7:15-23).
 (For instance, I’ve come across ministers who regularly counsel others and have been known to share details of their counselee by name behind their backs, typically with other ministers; it goes without saying that this is outrageously wrong, but it unfortunately happens).

-The reason I decided to cover this topic is because the journey in finding answers from God’s Word brings up many issues relevant to one’s walk with God in this fallen world, such as spiritual development, self-control, thought life, appreciating beauty vs. lust, walking in the spirit, knowing God, Christianity vs. legalism, libertinism, disputable issues and so on.
+The reason I decided to cover this topic is because the journey in finding answers from God’s Word brings up many issues relevant to one’s walk with the LORD in this fallen world, such as spiritual development, self-control, thought life, appreciating beauty vs. lust, walking in the spirit, knowing God, Christianity vs. legalism, libertinism, disputable issues and so on.

 Our conclusion is that the Liberal view should be dismissed outright because it embraces the folly of libertinism.
 The Conservative view should be respected and works for many believers while the Middle Ground perspective honestly explores the holes in that view and dares to tackle the ignored details.
 So the truth lies somewhere between the Conservative position and the Middle Ground position.
 Being a decidedly private matter, it’s up to each believer to work it out with their Maker on their spiritual journey with fear and trembling.